Updated: Dec 31, 2020

-Following vascular access of the radial artery, hemostasis can be achieved by using a vascular closure device or manual compression.
-A vascular closure device yields consistent performance from patient-to-patient when working to achieve hemostasis.
+Following vascular access of the radial artery, hemostasis can be achieved by using a radial artery closure device or manual compression.
+A vascular closure device (VCD) yields consistent performance from patient-to-patient when working to achieve hemostasis.
 Manual compression is performed without the need for additional medical equipment, yet it requires additional physician or recovery staff time to manually compress the artery until hemostasis is achieved.
-Radial access expert Dr. Aaron Fischman discusses the patent hemostasis concept, differences between the various closure devices, and how to determine time to hemostasis in your patients in episode 30 of the BackTable podcast.
+Radial access expert Dr. Aaron Fischman discusses the patent hemostasis concept, differences between various radial artery closure devices, and how to determine time to hemostasis in your patients.

 The BackTable Brief